 Pizza Dough –

-200g strong white bread flour, plus extra for dusting
+500g strong white bread flour or tipo ’00 flour, plus extra for dusting

 7g fast-action dried yeast

-2 tbsp extra virgin olive oil, plus extra for brushing
+2 tablespoons extra virgin olive oil, plus extra for brushing

 250g dried mozzarella (also known as pizza mozzarella) or 2 balls of buffalo mozzarella, drained and then torn

-2. Preheat your oven to 200°C /400°F / Gas Mark 6.
-Lightly oil two large baking trays with approx. 1 tbsp of olive oil on each tray.
+2. Preheat your oven to 200°C / 180°C Fan / 400°F / Gas Mark 6.
+Lightly oil two large baking trays with approx. 1 tablespoon of olive oil on each tray.
 Once the dough has rested, take it out the bowl and divide into two equal halves.
 Using your hands or a rolling pin press the dough out to form a circle shape – about 25cm in diameter.
 Place the pizza bases on the oiled baking trays.

-3. Now spread the passata evenly on top of each pizza.
-Sprinkle with a little oregano or your favourite dried herbs and season with salt and pepper.
+3. Mix together the passata, tear in a small handful of fresh basil leaves (optional) and season well with salt and pepper.
+Now spread the passata mixture evenly on top of each pizza.
+Sprinkle with a little oregano or your favourite dried herbs.
 Divide the mozzarella between the two pizzas and top with the tomatoes (if using).
 Cook in the oven for 15-20 minutes or until crispy and all the cheese is gooey and melted.
 Serve hot and garnish with basil leaves and drizzle with a little extra olive oil to finish.